 Recording FIO Data

-Anytime crypto is sent using FIO Address, optional metadata such as amount, currency, and memo, may be recorded on the FIO Chain.
+Anytime crypto is sent using FIO Crypto Handle, optional metadata such as amount, currency, and memo, may be recorded on the FIO Chain.
 FIO Data is encrypted and only readable by Payee and Payer.

 See How to Record and Retrieve FIO Data for more information on using FIO data.